[Previous

 I met an acquaintance a day or two since,

-A friend of the reedmaker poet, J
+A friend of the reedmaker poet, JOHN PRINCE,

 A man whose acquaintance with men and with books

-Hath seldom been rivalled, 'twas Mr. C
+Hath seldom been rivalled, 'twas Mr. CHARLES ROOKS,

 The "Junius of Blackburn" named, once on a time,